Rust Closures Under the Hood: Comparing impl Fn and Box<dyn Fn>

 call_once shim for the closure

 The compiler also generates a shim for the call_once method.
 The compiler generates the shim because the call_once method is part of the FnOnce trait.
-The generated code is identical to the call method for the closure but the compiler generates another copy.
+The generated code is identical to the call method for the closure, but the compiler generates another copy.

 Key Takeaways